jonrau1/SyntheticSun/readme-stage2/README.md

 ### 4. Will adding IoCs to the GuardDuty Threat Intel Set block these attempts?
 No, GuardDuty will generate a different finding type when traffic is seen going to or coming from a malicious IP in the threat intel set.
 These findings include `UnauthorizedAccess:EC2/MaliciousIPCaller.Custom`, `UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom` and `Recon:IAMUser/MaliciousIPCaller.Custom` and special attention should be paid to them.
 Anecdotally, due to current work-from-home situations, you may see a spike of these originating from TOR IP addresses due to workforce members using TOR itself or VPN services that over VPN-over-TOR such as NordVPN.
 More information on GuardDuty finding types can be [found here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html).

+### 5. Why do I see a processing error tooltip for my threat intel sets in GuardDuty?
+Likely the TXT files for the threat intel sets were empty.
+This will happen if you don't run either the MISP or LIMO automation job before running the GuardDuty job.
+Additionally, it is unlikely you will have any entries in the anomalie threat intel set until you have ran Stage 3 for a prolonged period of time.